 Drug-induced pulmonary disease is not a single disorder.
 Many drugs can cause lung problems in people who have no other lung disorders.
 The type of problem depends on the drug involved, but many of the drugs are thought to cause an allergic-type reaction Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more .
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more .
 The disease is often more severe in older people.
 When not caused by an allergic-type reaction, the extent and severity of the disease are sometimes related to how large the drug dose was and how long the drug was taken.

 Depending on the drug, people develop cough, wheezing, shortness of breath, or other lung symptoms.
 Symptoms may develop